argoproj-labs/gordian/README.md

                         List of space separated label names you wish to add to your pull request(s) (default: []) -F FILE, --file FILE
-                        File to change, curently only supported with PlainTextUpdater. (default: None) -M, --major           Bump the major version. (default: None) -m, --minor           Bump the minor version. (default: None)
+                        File to change, currently only supported with PlainTextUpdater. (default: None) -M, --major           Bump the major version. (default: None) -m, --minor           Bump the minor version. (default: None)